Site Map

 Revenue Steadily Increasing

-Government revenue in the United States steadily increased from $1.3 trillion in the mid 1980s to $3.7 trillion in 2000.
+Total government revenue in the United States steadily increased from $1.3 trillion in the mid 1980s to $3.7 trillion in 2000.
 But its steady increase was impacted in the recession of 2000-01 and the Great Recession of 2008-09.

 Chart 3.11: Government Revenue in dollars

-Government revenue amounted to $1.3 trillion in the mid 1980s, and then breached $2 trillion in 1992 just after the recession of 1990-91.
+Total government revenue — federal, state, and local — amounted to $1.3 trillion in the mid 1980s, and then breached $2 trillion in 1992 just after the recession of 1990-91.
 In the 1990s revenue increases accelerated, reaching $3.2 trillion in 1998 and reaching a peak of $3.7 trillion in 2000.
 But in the 2000s, with the dot-com crash and 9/11, government revenue declined hitting $3.3 trillion in 2002 before resuming its increase again.
 Revenue reached above $4 trillion in 2005 and $5 trillion in 2007.
 Then came the Crash of 2008 and government revenue nose-dived down to $3.6 trillion in 2009.
-After a few years of catch-up, revenue is expected to breach $6 trillion in 2015.
+After a few years of catch-up, total government revenue almost hit $6 trillion in 2016.
+In 2023 total revenue was estimated at $9.95 trillion.

-Chart 3.12: Government Revenue as Percent of GDP
+Chart 3.12: Government Revenue as Pct GDP

 Recent Revenue by Government Level